 Malcolm reacts as if Susan has been cheating on him, by telling her that he still thinks of Susan as fiancée.
 It’s a hypocritical reaction, considering that Malcolm was acting very single and available when he hooked up with Madeleine.
 Malcolm also doesn’t tell Susan about Madeleine in this conversation.
 Susan is annoyed by Malcolm’s possessiveness, and she asks Malcolm not to contact her again.

 Malcolm and Frances watch as the waiter casually jokes around with a co-worker, as if he’s on a break and doesn’t need to attend to any customers.
-Frances gets visibly annoyed and then calmly puts some perfume on the small vase of flowers on the table, and then sets the flowers on fire as the horrified waiter can’t believe what he’s seeing.
-That definitely gets the waiter’s attention.
-The waiter calls her crazy as he and other employees rush to put out the fire, while Frances and Malcolm just sit there and smirk.
+Frances gets visibly annoyed and then calmly puts some perfume on the small vase of flowers on the table, and then sets the flowers on fire.
+That definitely gets the waiter’s attention, and the horrified waiter can’t believe what he’s seeing.
+The waiter tells Frances that she’s crazy, as he and other employees rush to put out the fire, while Frances and Malcolm just sit there and smirk.

 It’s a very unrealistic “only in a movie moment” (and there will be more to come as the story goes downhill), because in the real world, causing arson in a restaurant can get someone arrested.
 Perhaps this arson scene was supposed to make Frances look like a “badass” who doesn’t put up with anyone disrespecting her son.
 But it just makes her look mean-spirited and mentally unstable, with Malcolm as her enabler.